x x x x Frequently asked questions

 PowerSense communicates with all head units over Ant+.
 So, if your head unit operates on this platform, then yes.

-Most Garmins and other head units use this communcation platform, but check the head unit box or website of your head unit’s manufacturer and you’ll be able to check there.
+Most Garmins and other head units use this communcation platform, but check the head unit box or website of your head unit’s manufacturer and you’ll be able to check it out.

 Can I swap it in between my bikes?